Horacio Rivero Jr.: Post-Navy career

-From 1972 to 1975, Admiral Rivero served as the U.S. Ambassador to Spain under the administration of President Richard M. Nixon from 1972 to 1974.
+After his retirement from the United States Navy in 1972, Admiral Rivero, served as the U.S. Ambassador to Spain under the administration of President Richard M. Nixon from 1972 to 1974.
 Rivero was also the Honorary Chairman of the American Veterans' Committee for Puerto Rico Self-Determination.

-Admiral Horacio Rivero died on September 24, 2000 and was buried with full military honors in the Fort Rosecrans National Cemetery of San Diego, California.
+Rivero died on September 24, 2000, and was buried with full military honors in the Fort Rosecrans National Cemetery of San Diego, California.
 He was survived by a daughter, two grandchildren, two great-grandchildren, and two sisters, both of Puerto Rico.
 On November 11, 2008, the government of Puerto Rico unveiled in the Capitol Rotunda the oil portrait of Admiral Horacio Rivero Jr.

 Awards and recognitions

 Among Admiral Rivero's decorations and medals were the following:

-On April 1, 2017, the United States Navy Reserve dedicated posthumously the Navy Operational Support Center NOSC building in Fort Buchanan, Puerto Rico to Admiral Horacio Rivero Jr.
+On April 1, 2017, the United States Navy Reserve dedicated posthumously the Navy Operational Support Center NOSC building in Fort Buchanan, Puerto Rico, to Admiral Horacio Rivero Jr.

+In 2017 Horacio Rivero Jr. was posthumously inducted to the Puerto Rico Veterans Hall of Fame.